Muhrisa/AgentSteve/docs/final.md

 <img src="https://i.imgur.com/ffZ8HxM.png" width="900" height="300">
 <img src="https://i.imgur.com/xsUe0pY.png" width="900" height="450">

 We begin by selecting an image of a building using a quick Google Search.
-The GrabCut or Grab and Cut algorithm, an image segmentation method based on graph cuts, uses OpenCV and Python in order to successfully automate a background removing subrouting for our images.
+The GrabCut (Grab and Cut) algorithm, is an image segmentation method based on graph cuts, that uses OpenCV and Python in order to successfully automate a background removing subrouting for our images.

 Before we settled down on the GrabCut, we experimented with other ways of removing the background from an image, but these ways proved to only work proficiently a fraction of the time.
 The image segmentation works well for relatively simple images.
 We tried two relatively distinct GrabCut image segmentation approaches, but ultimately used approach #2, that work as follows: